-4 Declared area framework plan
+4. Declared area framework plan

-The declared area framework plan to implement the Bellarine Peninsula SPP's vision is set out in Map 3.
+The declared area framework plan to implement the vision is set out in Map 3.
 It reflects the objectives and strategies in this statement, which will guide the protection of attributes that make the Bellarine Peninsula a place of state and regional significance while ensuring sustainable development within the declared area.